 The Faroe or Faeroe Islands are 18 islands in the middle of the Gulf Stream in the North Atlantic at 62º00’N and 06º47’W, halfway between Scotland and Iceland.
 The islands were first settled in year 300 AD, although no one knows by whom.
 The first known settlers, according to stories passed down through generations, were Irish monks in the sixth century.

 The Islands are a self-governing island territory of Denmark and have a population of nearly 50,000.
-The name Faroe Islands first appeared as Faereyjar (in approximately 1225), which means “Sheep Islands”.
+The name Faroe Islands first appeared as Færeyjar (in approximately 1225), which means “Sheep Islands”.
 This presumably led to the national symbol, which is a ram.
 This name was given by the Viking age settlers from Norway in the ninth century.
 The capital of the Faroe Islands is Torshavn.

 Since 1948, the Faroe Islands have been a self-governing nation under the external sovereignty of the Kingdom of Denmark.
 This means the islands have exclusive competence to legislate and govern independently within a wide range of areas, such as trade, taxation, social security and education.
 The Faroe Islands is not a member of the European Union, even though Denmark is.